 No need to fear though, because the road to paperless has been long and filled with pitfalls, most of the issues have already been worked out.
 Wide adoption of the practice has led to more of the tools you use on a daily basis being based around digital documentation and data.
 Most of the paper that still exists in business comes from the need for a physical signature.
 When it comes to signing invoices and contracts, these signatures can now be done electronically.
 Luckily, this has made its way onto our radar, and the future of inBuild includes digital signatures built into the contract workflow.

 At inBuild we promise to only continue the approach to paperless construction as others before us have attempted.
 Our invoice management thrives off the electronic document, and while our OCR supports physical scans, the true magic happens when documents flow directly from your inbox and into our system.
 No paper, no clutter, no mess.
 This process streamlines what is probably already a digital implementation and takes it even further.
 Accounts payable won’t need those cumbersome file cabinets or desk organizers.

-If any of this interests you, or if you would like to see it in action, please contact us for a live demo.
+If any of this interests you, or if you would like to see it in action, please schedule a demo.
 We’re more than happy to discuss your specific needs and what changes can be made to supercharge your accounts payable process.